 Light is selectively absorbed by melanin, the pigment in the hair follicle.
 The light energy heats the pigment and effectively destroys the hair follicle without damaging the surrounding cells.
 The result is permanent hair removal.

-Prior to your laser hair removal treatment, a consultation is conducted.
+Prior to laser hair removal on any area, a through consultation will be conducted.
 During this time, a medical history is taken to confirm your suitability for treatment.
 There is also an opportunity for you to ask any questions you have about hair removal.
 Finally, there will be time for a small patch test to be carried out.

 During the hair laser treatment, the applicator is placed on the skin and a short pulse of light is released, which targets many hair follicles simultaneously.
 The applicator is then moved to the neighbouring area of skin and the process is repeated until the entire area is treated.